wojtekzw/imageproxy/README.md

 ```

 - imageproxy is limited to proxing only the following content-types: image/jpg, image/jpeg, image/gif, image/png.
 All other types generate error.
+- `whilelist` - checks if orign hostaname is a CNAME to canonical name.
+In this case canonical name can be used in `whitelist` flag and CNAME can be used in
+  hostaname in URL to be proxied.
+This feature is for services that have many different (maybe dynamicaly) CNAMEs to one canonical name that can be proxied.
+- `whitelistIP` - limit origin to comma separated list of allowed remote hosts IP ranges.
+Ranges is defined as in 192.168.1.100-192.168.120 or 192.168.10.0/24 or 127.0.0.1

 ### Development

-- sslSkipVerify - command line parameter to allow self-signed or expired SSL certificates on origin servers.
+- `sslSkipVerify` - command line parameter to allow self-signed or expired SSL certificates on origin servers.
 SHOULD NOT be used in production.

 ## Deploying